khaledabdelfatah/BV_UG/docs/usecases/variance_analysis/balance_over_months.md

 - Supports drilling down into raw data
 - Allows exporting data for further analysis

----

-## 🔍 Use Case Scenarios
+## **Use Case Scenarios**

 - Monitor liability account trends throughout the year
 - Compare budget vs. actual trends (if variance basis is configured)
 - Investigate month-to-month shifts in payable balances for auditing or forecasting

----

-> **Tip:** Use the interactive filters and charts to quickly identify trends, outliers, or areas requiring further investigation.
+!!! info "Use the interactive filters and charts to quickly identify trends, outliers, or areas requiring further investigation."